orlevran/Project_iCash-Java_Spring_Boot/README.md

 The project is written in Java and uses the Spring Boot framework.
 It includes two microservices as required by the assignment.
-Both services can be run simultaneously using Docker Compose.
+Both services can be run simultaneously using Docker Compose (Docker Desktop is required).
 In addition, a MySQL 8 server is used, which was set up and is managed through AWS cloud services.